akka/alpakka-kafka/docs/src/main/paradox/testing.md

 ### Testing with Avro and Schema Registry from Java code

-Test classes may extend `akka.kafka.testkit.javadsl.EmbeddedKafkaTest` (JUnit 5) or `akka.kafka.testkit.javadsl.EmbeddedKafkaJunit4Test` (JUnit 4) to automatically start and stop an embedded Kafka broker.
+Test classes may extend @scaladoc[EmbeddedKafkaTest](akka.kafka.testkit.javadsl.EmbeddedKafkaTest) (JUnit 5) or @scaladoc[EmbeddedKafkaJunit4Test](akka.kafka.testkit.javadsl.EmbeddedKafkaJunit4Test) (JUnit 4) to automatically start and stop an embedded Kafka broker.

 Furthermore it provides